 I'm still infatuated with the beautiful blade-type kabob skewers I got in Turkey, and these Ultra Easy Pesto Lemon Chicken Kabobs were fantastic!
-And these delicious chicken kabobs are low-carb and gluten-free!
+And these delicious chicken kabobs are low-carb, Keto, low-glycemic, and gluten-free!
 And if you make the recipe with Basil Pistou which doesn't have cheese it can also be Paleo or Whole 30!
+Use the Recipes-by-Diet-Type Index to find more recipes like this one.

 I love buying cooking souvenirs when I'm traveling, and the kabob skewers I got when I went to Istanbul are making another appearance on the blog with the easiest grilled chicken kabobs you could ever hope for.
 These Ultra Easy Pesto Lemon Chicken Kabobs have only five ingredients if you use purchased pesto and purchased vinaigrette dressing like I did, and seriously this is about as delicious as it gets for easy grilled chicken.